sv-tools/gochecker/README.md

 - [gci](https://github.com/daixiang0/gci) controls golang package import order and makes it always deterministic.
 - [ginkgolinter](https://github.com/nunnatsa/ginkgolinter) enforces some standards while using the ginkgo and gomega packages.
 - [gocognit](https://github.com/uudashr/gocognit) calculates cognitive complexities of functions in Go source code.
 A measurement of how hard does the code is intuitively to understand.
+- [gosmopolitan](https://github.com/xen0n/gosmopolitan) checks your Go codebase for code smells that may prove to be hindrance to internationalization ("i18n") and/or localization ("l10n").
 - [gofumpt](https://github.com/mvdan/gofumpt) enforce a stricter format than gofmt, while being backwards compatible.
 - [goprintffuncname](https://github.com/jirfag/go-printf-func-name) checks that printf-like functions are named with f at the end.
 - [grouper](https://github.com/leonklingele/grouper) analyzes expression groups.